sybilhoangRG/support.balsamiq.com/content/sales/gdpr.md

 ---

-Like most software companies, at Balsamiq we have implemented some changes in order to follow guidelines established by the European Union's data privacy law **General Data Processing Regulation** or GDPR, which came into effect May 25, 2018.
+Like most software companies, at Balsamiq we have implemented changes to follow guidelines established by the European Union's data privacy law **General Data Processing Regulation** or GDPR, which came into effect May 25, 2018.

 After reading the legislation, we were pleased to find it is in alignment with our company philosophies related to data, privacy, and transparency with our users.
 A lot of work was put into this effort, but we know we still have more we can do to protect our community's privacy.